China is a fantastic place for more adventurous travellers.

-There’s no specific path through the country, no tourist shuttles transporting people to each destination, and very few bars and restaurants catered especially for backpackers.
+There’s no specific tourist path through the country, no shuttles transporting people to each destination, and very few bars and restaurants catered especially for backpackers.

 Granted, it takes a lot longer than flying, but the yuan saved makes it really worthwhile.
 Of course, train travel is always a lot more eco-friendly than short plane journeys which is another reason why I will always choose trains over planes when possible.

-If you’re planning such a trip, read on for everything you need to know to reach your destination.
+If you’re planning such a trip, read on for everything you need to know to reach your destination safely.

-Buying Tickets for Trains in China
+Buying Your Tickets for the Train in China

 (From top to bottom – “Do you speak English?”
 “I want to pick up my train tickets” “this is my booking number”)